AdobeDocs/analytics-platform.en/help/report-builder/filter-dimensions.md

 #### Include "No value"

 In Customer Journey Analytics, some dimensions collect a *No value* entry.
-This setting allows you to exclude these values from reports.
+The **[!UICONTROL Include "No value"]** setting allows you to exclude these values from reports.
 For example, you can create a classification such as the Product Name classification based on the Product SKU key.
 If a specific product SKU has not been set up with its specific Product Name classification, its Product Name value is set to *No value*.

 **[!UICONTROL Include "No value"]** is selected by default.
 Deselect this option to exclude entries with no value.